 3. Entrepreneurial Filmmaker (indie producer creates his or her own projects and hires other people): In this scenario, your goal is to find a good screenplay, raise money and make your movie now!
 You don’t wait for anybody to give you permission.
 But unlike an employee or freelance filmmaker, if your project doesn’t get made, you don’t get paid!

 To succeed, you will need cold calling courage and the ability to face rejection every day.
 Additionally, you will have to face ridicule.
-Many people stuck in the employee and freelance ruts will hate you, say mean things about you – Ironically, these same people will call you for a job.
+In finding out how to become a filmmaker, many people stuck in the employee and freelance ruts will hate you, say mean things about you – Ironically, these same people will call you for a job.

 But the upside is great.
 Unlike the other paths, you can grab a camera and start putting together a production this year!
 While those other folks are still carrying cables, you’ll be making movies.

 If you are a long term reader of filmmaking stuff, then chances are good that you radiate towards entrepreneurial filmmaking.
 Good for you.
 Half of Hollywood doesn’t get it yet.
-But as a modern moviemaker, you no longer have to ask permission to make your movie.
-And thanks to non-discriminatory distribution, you can now reach a global audience through VOD distribution.
+But as a modern moviemaker, if you’re still trying to figure out how to become a filmmaker, stop searching.

 And if you are still waiting for someone to give you permission to make your movie, STOP IT.

 Just grab a camera and capture something. . .
 Anything. . .
 Today!

 In other words, you no longer have to ask permission to make your movie.
 And thanks to non-discriminatory distribution, you can now reach a global audience through VOD distribution.
 If you would like more filmmaking information, make sure you check out these professional filmmaking tools.